Copyright for your business

 Forms of copyright infringement

-Software misuse is a common form of copyright infringement in businesses - such as making illegal copies of software or breaching the terms of the software licence.
-For more information on software licensing, see computer software for business.
+There are several ways copyright can be infringed.
+For example, software misuse is a common form of copyright infringement in businesses.
+This involves making illegal copies of software or breaching the terms of the software licence.

 - the first licence covers the rights in the lyrics and music and is administered by the Performing Rights Society (PRS)